-The first edition of Connective Tissue, the Museo Reina Sofía’s Study Programme in Critical Museology, Artistic Research Practices and Cultural Studies, will be held in 2023.
+The second edition of Connective Tissue, the Museo Reina Sofía’s Study Programme in Critical Museology, Artistic Research Practices and Cultural Studies, curated by Germán Labrador Méndez, will be held in 2024.
 The course aims to set out an advanced and experimental study plan, which runs for a year and culminates in students obtaining an Independent Qualification.
 Enrolment is free and the Programme is aimed at people with far-reaching interests in museology, artistic practice, humanities, critical theory, cultural management and political imagination.
-Through immersion in an educational research environment, it looks to strengthen multidisciplinarity, commitment to research, procedural learning and didactic autonomy.
+Through immersion in an educational research environment, it looks to strengthen multi-disciplinarity, commitment to research, procedural learning and didactic autonomy.

 The Museo in its entirety offers participants in this Programme a space of dialogue and knowledge transfer that stretches beyond the traditional conception of teaching devices.
 As a result, students will develop their work in the course as Resident Student Researchers and, upon the conclusion of the Programme, will receive an Independent Qualification issued by the Museo Reina Sofía.
-This first edition, a pilot, will run for nine months: the first six months will involve participation in the Seminars and Nodes and the remaining three the completion of a final project.
+The Programme will run for nine months: the first six months will primarily involve active participation in the Seminars and the remaining three the completion of a final project.

 Programme Structure and Requirements

-In addition to regular attendance, Seminar participation entails reading and reflecting on materials and topics previously assigned to each session, and requires participants to actively refer to the guidelines and tasks assigned by each Seminar or Node.
-The Programme coordinators will evaluate how well each Resident Student Researcher performs within each Seminar and Node, and dialogues will take place between coordinators and participants with a view to certifying students’ successful completion of the Programme.
+In addition to regular attendance, Seminar participation entails reading and reflecting on materials and topics previously assigned to each session, and requires participants to actively refer to the guidelines and tasks assigned in each Seminar.
+The Programme coordinators will evaluate how well each Resident Student Researcher performs within each Seminar and dialogues will take place with those overseeing each one with a view to certifying students’ successful completion of the Programme.

 Final Research Project and Successfully Completing the Programme

 Each Resident Student Researcher is responsible for carrying out a Final Project, which can be freely chosen in both format and content.
-The said project will entail an academic thesis, an artwork, a curatorial project, some form of artistic production or any institutional device.
-Moreover, the Final Project will always require support processes to be carried out at five successive junctures along the course: topic choice (until 15 March 2023), brainstorming (March 2023), a project presentation in different Seminars (until 1 June 2023), a project development presentation (during the First Study Centre Research Encounter, from 22 to 24 June 2023) and the final project defence (September-October 2023).
-Different committees, made up of coordinators from the Seminars and staff in the Museo, will take part in support processes leading to students successfully completing the Programme.
+The said project will entail an academic thesis, an artwork, a curatorial project, some form of artistic production or the design of an institutional device, among other possible options.
+Moreover, the Final Project will always require support processes to be carried out at five successive junctures along the course: topic choice (until 15 March 2024), brainstorming (March 2024), a project presentation in different Seminars (until 1 June 2024), a project development presentation (during Conjunctions.
+The Study Centre’s Research Encounter, from 19 to 21 June 2024) and the final project defence (October 2024).
+Different committees, made up of some of the coordinators from the Seminars and Museo staff, will take part in support processes leading to students successfully completing the Programme.

 After Resident Student Researchers have defended their final projects, they will receive an Independent Qualification in Critical Museology, Artistic Research Practices and Cultural Studies from the Museo Reina Sofía.
-The diploma will stipulate the Seminars and Critical Nodes studied, in addition to the title and subject matter of the final project.
+The diploma will stipulate the Seminars studied, in addition to the title and subject matter of the final project.

 Enrolment Procedure, Required Documentation and Admission Dates

-Enrolment in the Museo Reina Sofía Study Programme is free.
-This first edition aims to welcome a group of fifteen Resident Student Researchers.
+Enrolment in the Museo Reina Sofía’s Study Programme is free.
+This second edition aims to welcome a group of no more than twenty-five Resident Student Researchers.

-Applications must be sent via an enrolement form by 23 January 2023.
-Once this form has been filled out, it must be submitted, with the documentation required to complete the process, to the following email address: firstname.lastname@example.org.
+Applications must be sent via an enrolement form by 15 December 2023.
+Once this form has been completed, it must be sent with the documentation required to complete the process to the following email address: firstname.lastname@example.org.
 The required documents are:

 - Cover letter (2 pages): a key element for selection, where candidates must outline their interest in the Programme and explain how it ties in with their previous trajectory and future plans.

-- CV (3 to 4 pages): this should include contact details and information on candidates’ educational background, their trajectory, contributions and other merits, as well as three names provided as references.
+- CV (a maximum of 4 pages): this should include contact details and information on candidates’ educational background, their trajectory, contributions and other merits, as well as three names provided as references.

 - A record of academic, artistic and professional qualifications at undergraduate, graduate, and/or postgraduate levels.